fajarnnn/sd-webui-reforge-classic/README.md

 - [X] Some Preprocessors *(ControlNet)*
 - [X] `Photopea` and `openpose_editor` *(ControlNet)*
 - [X] Unix `.sh` launch scripts
-    - You can still use this WebUI by copying a launch script from another working WebUI; I just don't want to maintain them...
+    - You can still use this WebUI by simply copying a launch script from other working WebUI

 #### Optimizations